 “Let’s just say that no one will miss this bastard.”

 He shook his head.
 “At this point, I think he’ll be glad to be rid of Redding.
-He’s gearing up for a run at the Governor’s House, and if it ever comes to light that he’s been sweeping the crimes of his rapist nephew under the rug, his gubernatorial dreams will be shot to hell.”
+He’s gearing up for a run at the Governor’s House, and if anyone finds out that he’s been sweeping his rapist nephew’s crimes under the rug, his gubernatorial dreams will be shot to hell.”

 Copyright © 2021 by Navessa Allen